cozy/cozy-emails/README.md

 ## Install

 We assume that Node.js >= 0.10 is already installed on your computer/server.
-Then install Webmail via NPM.
+Then install Emails via NPM.

     npm install emails -g

 ## Run

-Run Webmail with the command line, it will listen on the 9125 port:
+Run Emails with the command line, it will listen on the 9125 port:

     emails